aatifsohel/100-days-of-code/round-2-log.md

 ### R2D58 - June 18, 2023
 Today, I continued working on forkify app while learning & using my JavaScript knowledge.
 I learned about Model View Controller (MVC) architecture and how it can be used for managing realworld projects.
 Refractored the current work for MVC.
 Helper & configure files to manage project.
 Publisher-subscriber pattern event handling in MVC.
 Added error & success message in the project.
 I coded for around 2 hour and 35 minutes and watched 2 hours of lecture.

+### R2D59 - June 19, 2023
+Today, I implemented search results feature in the forkify app project.
+I coded for an hour and 45 mins.